MCCP96/Daily-Coding-Challenge/README.md

+## Daily Coding Challenges

-These are my daily codewars katas
+These are my daily coding challenges

-For readability, I suggest collapsing all regions then uncommenting the individual challenge
+Consider visiting my [website](https://mccp.netlify.app/) for a more readable timeline

 "Success is the product of daily habit - not once-in-a-lifetime transformations."